-XII.
-Biological Diversity Act, 2002 ("Biodiversity Act")

-The Biodiversity Act aims to ensure the conservation of biological diversity in India, sustainable use of its components and fair and equitable sharing of the benefits arising out of the use of biological resources.
+The Biological Diversity Act, 2002 ("Biodiversity Act") aims to ensure the conservation of biological diversity in India, sustainable use of its components and fair and equitable sharing of the benefits arising out of the use of biological resources.
 "Biological diversity" means the variability among living organisms from all sources and the ecological complexes of which they are part and includes diversity within species or between species and of eco-systems.
 "Biological resources" means plants, animals and micro-organisms or parts thereof, their genetic material and by-products (excluding value added products) with actual or potential use or value but does not include human genetic material.
 Only selective provisions of the Biodiversity Act, 2002 namely, definitions provisions, provisions relating to the constitution of the National Biodiversity Authority ("NBA") and rule-making powers of Government have been brought into force with effect from October 1, 2003.
-NBA will regulate the commercial/other uses of biological resources the applicant will be required to obtain approval of NBA.
+NBA will regulate the commercial/other uses of biodiversity by both Indian and non-Indian entities.
+Prior to applying for any IPR in respect of biological resources the applicant will be required to obtain approval of NBA.